 Pros:

 The lightweight lace-up with hook and ring fastenings makes the boots quite comfortable.
-The boots are perfect for diabetics who seek larger comfort and reliable protection against damage while working.
+They are perfect for people with diabetes who seek greater comfort and reliable protection against damage while working.

-These work boots come with removable gel pad inserts.
-This allows you to easily customize and recover the comfort levels depending on your specific needs.
+These work boots come with removable gel pad inserts, which allow you to customize and adjust the comfort levels depending on your needs.

 The work boots score high in style points and are among my favorite all-time boots.
 Whether you need protection at a job site or additional comfort during walks, these boots have it all.